mmottl/aifad/README.md

     aifad -c45 -learn -stem foo -model mymodel.c45model

 Note that C4.5-models and ones for standard AIFAD specifications are not compatible.
-AIFAD makes sure that you do not accidently apply some model to the wrong data.
+AIFAD makes sure that you do not accidentally apply some model to the wrong data.

 #### Models